Before You Go

 The Boise River WMA is situated in the foothills of the Boise mountains and along Lucky Peak and Arrowrock Reservoirs in the Boise River drainage.
 This 36,000-acre WMA supports more than 300 species of wildlife including the largest wintering mule deer herd in Idaho.

 Motorized access is restricted in the winter to protect wintering wildlife.
 Hunters and trappers are active on the WMA.
 Dogs are required to be on leash on the Boise Front segment.
+Hunting dogs are exempt when actively hunting during an open season.
 Mountain bikes are permitted on designated trails.

 Southwest Regional Office - Nampa

 Primary Purpose: Provide winter habitat for mule deer and elk, and year-round habitat for other wildlife species

 Habitat: Shrub steppe, riparian

 - Ada , Boise, and Elmore Counties

 Motorized vehicles on the WMA are only allowed on designated routes and access is limited to designated entry points.

 - From May 1 to November 15, approximately 10 miles of road are open to vehicles on the Boise Front segment.